syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 Other Requirement
 </td>
 <td>
-Extension dll and Syncfusion build installed dll’s must be referred as same version.
+Extension dll and Syncfusion build installed dll should be referred as same version.
 </td>
 </tr>
 </table>